DamiBeGud/connect-chat/.docs/api.md

 }
 ```

 Use ISO-8601 timestamps.
 UUID fields are strings.
+Phone numbers use E.164 format, for example `+15551234567`.

 Authenticated user APIs require: